GH Summer Scholarship

 - Language immersion programs must be at least 4 weeks in length.

-There is some flexibility for items #2 and #3 depending on each situation.
+There is some flexibility for the time requirements depending on each situation.

 Guidelines for Funding